Sciss/AudioFile/README.md

 ## statement

 ScalaAudioFile is a Scala library to read and write audio files.
 It is (C)opyright 2004-2014 by Hanns Holger Rutz.
 All rights reserved.
-ScalaAudioFile is released under the [GNU General Public License](https://raw.github.com/Sciss/ScalaAudioFile/master/LICENSE) and comes with absolutely no warranties.
+ScalaAudioFile is released under the [GNU Lesser General Public License](https://raw.github.com/Sciss/ScalaAudioFile/master/LICENSE) v3+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`

 ## requirements / installation